troxel/webpanel/README.md

 ## unit-files

-Example unit-files are in the setup directory
+Example unit-files are in the setup directory.
+Note that unit files are configured to restart if app quits.
+This means that to run on the command line you have stop the service and then run from from the command line.
+That is:

+>systemctl stop webpanel
+>cd /opt/webpanel
+>./webpanel.py

+Also the unit file runs the webpanel in quiet mode.

+## DEV_MODE

+If a file DEV_MODE exists in webpanel directory then template renders will include the source of the templates in the output.

 # Dependencies